joao-martins-inf/Asynchronous_Event-Driven/README.md

 implements timers, callbacks, and I/O events, and how you as a Node developer can use them.
 We'll further discuss management of concurrency using modern tools such as Promises, Generators, and async/await.
-We'll practice the theory as we build up some simple but exemplary file and datadriven applications.
+We'll practice the theory as we build up some simple but exemplary file and data driven applications.
 These examples highlight Node's strengths, and show how Node is succeeding in its ambition to simplify network application designs

 ---
 ## Node unique design